PALab/place/WRITING_INTERFACES.md

     import Html.Events
     import Html.Attributes
     import Json.Encode
+    import ModuleHelpers

+The last import, `ModuleHelpers`, is a PLACE library of helpful functions.
+These are used to simplify the process of writing new modules for PLACE.

 At this point, we start getting into the actual code.
 Generally, it makes sense to start with the *model* first.
 The model is the data structure that contains